rsyncOSX/RsyncOSX_archived/README.md

 ### Tools used

-The following tools are used inm development:
+The following tools are used in development:

 - Xcode (the main tool)
 - make to compile new versions in terminal